jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 1. In the "New Project" dialog, select **Mobile Apps** under **JavaScript**.
 (Note that **JavaScript** may be listed directly under the **Templates** node, or it may be under **Other Languages**, depending on how Visual Studio is configured.)
 Select **Blank App (Apache Cordova)** as the project type and enter "BasicCordovaApp" as the project name.
 Then click **OK**.

-	> The .NET Framework selection in this dialog is irrelevant, since Cordova apps do not use the .NET runtime.

     ![Entering project settings](Images/basic-newproject-settings.png)

      _Entering project settings_